Everyone wants to be happy.

 The study saw that participants who smelled the “fear sweat” also exhibited fearful facial expressions.
 Those who were exposed to “disgust sweat“ odor also changed their perceptions.

 By choosing who you spend time with, you will be able to pick up positive mannerisms and be happier.
+It will also let you focus on the good things you have instead of the negative.

 69. Say “Thank You” When Someone Does Something for You